Strift/pandascore-nextjs-starter-kit/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You will find all the example code in `pages/index.js`.

-Make sure to update `.env.local` to add your own PandaScore API token.
+Copy `.env.local.example` as `.env.local` and set `PANDASCORE_API_TOKEN` to your PandaScore API token value.
+Your token can be found in your [PandaScore account](https://app.pandascore.co/dashboard/)

 ## Deploy on Vercel